zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 # Zowe V3 FAQs

-## General questions

-1. When will Zowe V3 be released?

-   Zowe V3 is scheduled to be released on Sept.
-28, 2024.
-Any changes to the plan will be communicated via all available channels.

-2. When will Zowe V3 be available for preview?

-   Currently, Zowe V3 pre-release versions are available for the PAX, Zowe CLI, Zowe Client Node.js SDKs, Zowe Explorer for Visual Studio Code, and the Zowe IntelliJ Plug-in.

 ## Extender questions

 ### API Mediation Layer

 1. Do we need to move away from PassTickets as the method of authentication to the API Mediation Layer?

    No, we will continue to support PassTickets.
-However, PassTickets will be deprecated in Zowe V3, and are no longer recommended due to the inefficiency of configuration wherein users must configure a PassTicket for every service that uses them.
+However, PassTickets are deprecated in Zowe V3, and are no longer recommended due to the inefficiency of configuration wherein users must configure a PassTicket for every service that uses them.

 2. With the introduction of the new cloud gateway, how is the configuration going to change?

-   The cloud gateway configuration for V3 will move to the currently used gateway configuration space (For example, `zowe.components.gateway`).The configuration that was Zuul specific will be removed and replaced with the Spring Cloud Gateway configuration.
+   The cloud gateway configuration for V3 has moved to the currently used gateway configuration space (For example, `zowe.components.gateway`).
+The configuration that was Zuul specific has been removed and replaced with the Spring Cloud Gateway configuration.

 3. How does client certificate authentication work in Zowe V3?